cbarkan1/physics-informed-neural-networks/README.md

 - `Evaluating_PINN.ipynb`, A notebook comparing the trained PINN to the exact analytical solution
 - Scripts for PINN architecture, training, and trained weights.

+`Notes on PyTorch's grad_outputs.ipynb` contains notes on an aspect of computing partial derivatives in PyTorch that is not clearly specified in PyTorch's documentation.

 ## Mathematical Formulation

 ### Heat Equation